devituz/devit-laravel/README.md

   **Devituz** eliminates the long setup time and streamlines your deployment process, allowing you to push your app to the server in record time.
 Whether it's a small update or a fresh deployment, the entire process takes just minutes!

 - 🔧 **Customizable Setup**
-  Devituz includes a prebuilt `devit.sh` script that automates environment setup for you.
+  Devituz includes a prebuilt `devit-linux.sh, .\devit-windows.ps1, devit-macos.sh ` script that automates environment setup for you.

 - 📦 **Modern Docker Support**
   Works seamlessly with custom Docker environments — no need for Sail.